gopinathsjsu/team-project-renaissance/README.md

 Surabhi:
 - Added user profile page
 - Worked on enabling one time user registration update functionality.

+# Week 5:
+**4/26/2021**
+Gayathri:
+- Pair Programming with the team
+- Working on resolving memory errors
+- Working on creating transaction table for transfer funds

 # To Run the app